helmetjs/helmetjs.github.io/see-also/index.md

 title: See also
 permalink: /see-also/
 ---
 Helmet only deals with HTTP headers, but there are a number of other helpful security modules for Express.
-We haven't heavily audited these—that's what the [Node Security Project](https://nodesecurity.io/) is for—but take a look at some of these modules!
+As a disclaimer, Helmet's maintainers have not heavily audited these modules!

 * [cors](https://www.npmjs.org/package/cors)
 * [express-content-length-validator](https://github.com/ericmdantas/express-content-length-validator)